wavexx/python-bond/README.rst

 ``interact()``:

   Start an interactive session with the underlying interpreter.
-By default, all input lines are executed with bond.eval_block(), which might not output the result of the expression.
-If "!" is pre-pended, execute a single statement with bond.eval() instead.
+By default, all input lines are executed with bond.eval_block().
+If "!" is pre-pended, execute a single statement with bond.eval() and print it's return value.

 You can construct a ``bond`` by using the appropriate subclass: